tulios/mappersmith-object/readme.md

 obj.attributes() // {name: 'Someone', ...}
 ```

-It accepts a list o keys to filter the result.
+It accepts a list of keys to filter the result.

 ```js
 obj.attributes('name') // {name: 'Someone'}